saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 > Tested on a FreeBSD laptop with 8 cores, on the ZFS file system.
 > The original test suite is executed with the `prove` TAP harness.

 From these non-rigorous benchmarks, we can see that there is an important speed gap between the original test suite and its rewrite.

-With the improved configurability, it's now possible to manually specify a time for the sleeps.
-This greatly improves the speed, but this wasn't the only slowness factor.
-As explained earlier, the calls to external programs and the old architecture in general did have a high cost.

-Now, the rewrite can execute the entire test suite in only one second with reduced sleep time!
+With the rewrite, the entire test suite is executed in only one second!
 That's 139 times faster than the original with 8 jobs running, and 350 faster than the original with sequential tests!
 Even with 1-second sleeps, the rewrite is still 1.5 times faster than the original with 8 jobs running!

+It's now possible to manually specify a time for the sleeps.
+This greatly improves the speed, but this wasn't the only slowness factor.
+As explained earlier, the old architecture in general did have a high cost.
+We can see this with the rewrite remaining faster even with 1-second sleep time.
-The rewrite doesn't support running the tests in parallel yet, but it's something that will definitely improve the speed even with long sleep time.
+The rewrite doesn't support running the tests in parallel yet, but it's something that will definitely improve the speed with long sleep time.

 ### Configurability